Rainfall and temperature long-range forecasts

 Current climate indicators:

-- SSTs for the week ending 14 September 2025 were warmer than average across much of the Australian region, particularly along the east coast.
+• SSTs for the week ending 28 September 2025 were warmer than average across much of the Australian region, particularly along the west and east coasts.
 Near-average to slightly cooler-than-average waters are present off northern Australia and in the Great Australian Bight.

-- Forecasts for October to December show warmer-than-average SSTs are likely to the north, east, and south-east of Australia, with near-average temperatures around southern Western Australia and South Australia.
-Warmer oceans can provide increased moisture and energy, that can enhance the severity of storms and rain systems.
+• Forecasts for October to December show warmer-than-average SSTs are likely around most of Australia, especially to the south-east.
+Warmer oceans can provide increased moisture and energy, that can enhance the severity of storms, cyclones and rain systems.

-- The El Niño–Southern Oscillation (ENSO) is neutral.
-The Bureau's model suggests La Niña levels may be reached briefly during spring before returning to neutral in summer.
-Similarly, international models indicate some further cooling is likely, also reaching La Niña levels during spring, with all but one returning to neutral by the end of summer.
+• The El Niño–Southern Oscillation (ENSO) is neutral.
+The Bureau's model currently predicts the tropical Pacific is likely to meet La Niña levels briefly during spring before returning to neutral by summer.
+International models indicate some further cooling is likely, also reaching La Niña levels during spring, with all but one returning to neutral by the end of summer.

-- The Indian Ocean Dipole (IOD) index has now met the negative IOD threshold for 8 consecutive weeks, sufficient to be classified as a negative IOD event.
-The Bureau's model predicts the negative IOD event to continue throughout spring, with a return to neutral in early summer.
+• A negative phase of the Indian Ocean Dipole (IOD) is underway.
+The Bureau's model predicts the negative IOD event to continue throughout spring, with a return to neutral in early summer, consistent with all international models.

 Product code: IDCKOATCO2